ergincagataycankaya/LULC/SECURITY.md

 If you discover a security vulnerability or bug in this repository, please follow these steps:

-1. **Do not disclose publicly.** Instead, send a direct report via email to:
+1. **Do not disclose publicly.** Instead, send a direct report via email to: security@example.com
+2. Provide clear steps to reproduce the issue and any relevant logs.
+3. Wait for a response before sharing details publicly.

+We appreciate responsible disclosure to keep our users safe.
+Thank you!